NEWBR33D/AllOpenZones/README.md

 - Read the 'OpenZoneGuide' file in the 'info' folder for all open zone related information.

 ## **Installation Instructions**
-1. Begin by downloading the "PreyToLive-AllOpenZones-v1.0.6.zip" file from the provided link or the Github repository.
+1. Begin by downloading the "PreyToLive-AllOpenZones-v1.0.7.zip" file from the provided link or the Github repository.
 2. Extract the contents of the downloaded archive.
-You should now have a folder named "aPreyToLive-AllOpenZones" containing the mod files.
+You should now have a folder named "PreyToLive-AllOpenZones" containing the mod files.
 3. Navigate to the location of your SPTarkov folder on your computer.
 4. Inside the SPTarkov folder, find the "user/mods/" directory.
 5. Place the extracted folder containing the mod files into the "mods" folder within your SPTarkov folder.